DUznanski/vornmath/README.md

 `cmat3x2` is a matrix with three columns and two rows, filled with complex numbers.
 Square matrices, with the same number of rows as columns, have shorter
 aliases: `mat4` is equivalent to `mat4x4`, `cmat3` is equivalent to `cmat3x3`.
-When used in function signatures, always use the full name, not the alias.
+When used in function signatures, always use the longer name, not the alias.

 Matrices are indexed numerically by column, starting at `1`; each column is a `vec`tor in its own right.